susom/em_summarize/README.md

 ## Future Enhancements
 1. Use light/dark row background
 1. Width Options: Auto, 1:2, 2:1?
+ - DONE: you can down specify the widths of the columns
 1. Include section headers
 1. Include empty fields (normally fields with no value are excluded from summary)